vindar/tgx/docs/intro_basic.md

 tgx::iBox2 B(40, 80, 20, 30); // integer box [40,80] x [20,30]
 ~~~

+Integer boxes are inclusive: both `min` and `max` coordinates belong to the box.
+Therefore, the width of the box above
+is `80 - 40 + 1 = 41` pixels.
+This differs from half-open rectangle conventions used by some other libraries.

 Most drawing methods take vectors and boxes as input parameters instead of scalars.
 It is recommended to use
 initializer lists to make the code more readable.
 For example, write `{10, 20}` instead of `tgx::iVec2(10, 20)`.